tdongsi/SqlTests/octopress/source/_posts/2016_11_Specialized/2016-11-02-anomaly-detection.markdown

 ### Anomaly Detection

-According to [PDF mirror](/download/microsoft-machine-learning-algorithm-cheat-sheet-v6.pdf), the standard approaches are PCA-based anomaly detection and one-class SVM (>100 features, aggressive boundary).
+According to [this cheat sheet](/download/microsoft-machine-learning-algorithm-cheat-sheet-v6.pdf), the standard approaches are PCA-based anomaly detection and one-class SVM (>100 features, aggressive boundary).
 These are rules of thumb: for specific sets of data with specific advanced information can lead to another more efficient approach.

 An analogy: without specific information, merge sort is the safest choice for sorting.